bashan-git/dynamics-365-customer-engagement/ce/admin/import-data-all-record-types.md

    > - The file names exactly match the display name of the record type.
    >   -   The column headings of the file you are importing exactly match the display names of the fields in the record.

 3. To add data for an individual record, the quickest way is to use **Quick Create** from the nav bar or **New** from the entity form.

+4. It is recommended to limit your imports within 20K Rows at a time.

 ### See also
  [Detect duplicate data](../admin/detect-duplicate-data.md)